offsoc/SuperMega/README.md

 Description of funtionality and settings.

 ### Shellcode

-`--shellcode <filename.exe>`
+`--shellcode <filename.bin>`
-The payload shellcode, like your CobaltStrike beacon.
+The 64-bit payload shellcode, like your CobaltStrike beacon.
 Should be x64.
 Located in the `data/binary/shellcodes/` directory.

 ### Injectable